CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/verification-of-payee-eu.md

 ## Introduction

-**Learn how to verify beneficiary bank account details before creating a beneficiary to improve customer experience and reduce misdirected payments.**
+**Learn how to verify beneficiary bank account details before creating a beneficiary to improve customer experience and reduce misdirected payments.**  <br><br>

 This guide is designed to help you verify beneficiary bank account details for outbound EUR SEPA payments, via the Verify Beneficiary Account API on our Verification of Payee Outbound service.
 Verifying beneficiaries helps avoid payments being sent to the wrong account and adds another layer of protection in the fight against fraud and scams.